percona/repo-config-docs/docs/mirror.md

     $ dpkg-scanpackages . /dev/null > Packages
     ```

-5. Add your repository to the `etc/apt/sources.list` file for the package manager to find new or updated packages from your repository:
+    The command adds the latest version of the packages to the Packages file.

+5. Import the GPG key to sign the repository.

     ```{.bash data-prompt="$"}
+    $ curl -fsSL https://github.com/percona/percona-repositories/raw/main/deb/percona-keyring.gpg | gpg --dearmor | sudo tee /etc/apt/trusted.gpg.d/percona-keyring.gpg >/dev/null
+    ```

+6. Add your repository to the `etc/apt/sources.list` file for the package manager to find new or updated packages from your repository:

+    ```{.bash data-prompt="$"}
     $ echo "deb [trusted=yes] file:///opt/debs ./" | sudo tee -a /etc/apt/sources.list
     ```

-6. Run `apt-get update` to check that the package manager can read from your repository.
+7. Run `apt-get update` to check that the package manager can read from your repository.

+8. (Optional) Check your mirror repository contents:

+    ```{.bash data-prompt="$"}
+    $ apt-cache policy percona-backup-mongodb
+    ```

+    ??? example "Sample output"

+        ``` {.text .no-copy}
+        percona-backup-mongodb:
+         Installed: (none)
+         Candidate: 2.3.1-1.jammy
+         Version table:
+            2.3.1-1.jammy 500
+               500 file:/opt/debs ./ Packages
+        ```

-## On RHEL and derivatives
+## RHEL and derivatives

 1. Install the `createrepo` utility.
 It creates yum repositories and their metadata caches